First, there are two important concepts to know: Initial margin and maintenance margin.

 (When the user approaches this liquidation point, he receives a "margin call" from Binance telling him to add funds if he does not want to be liquidated).

-Since different users have differing trading strategies, exchanges mainly use two different tools of margining:
+Finally, because different users have different trading strategies, the Exchanges primarily use two different margining tools:

 - Isolated Margin: When the investor opens a leveraged position in isolated margin, the risk incurred will only be impacted on the position in question.
 His maintenance margin will only be calculated in relation to the initial margin of the position.
 This means that the user only risks being liquidated in relation to the capital he has invested in the position.